tweag/python-monorepo-example/2018-07-09-funflow-example.md

 ## Summary

-The `makefile-tool` is only 266 lines long _of which 180 pertain to following a Makefile_ and yet,
+`makefile-tool` is only 266 lines long _of which 180 pertain to following a Makefile_ and yet,

 - the CAS gives us free dynamic programming,
-- we never re-build targets even when reverting changes (which is an improvement over `make`), and,
+- we never rebuild targets even when reverting changes (which is an improvement over `make`), and,
-- the dependencies are checked and made explicit which lends to a crisp functional model.
+- the dependencies are checked and made explicit, which lends to a crisp functional model.